Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

-Note that the above scheme does not account for any localization issues that may arise during search for kilonovae associated with LIGO/Virgo sources (e.g., \cite{Nissanke2013,Gomez2019}).
-This approximation serves only as a guide to inform us whether any given kilonova is bright enough to be detected (with some typical exposure time) by a given telescope if this telescope was pointed right at the kilonova.
-Additionally, we use peak brightness so this is a very optimistic approximation of kilonova detectability.
+It should be noted that the above scheme does not account for any localization issues that may arise during the search for kilonovae associated with LIGO/Virgo sources (e.g., \cite{Nissanke2013,Gomez2019}).
+This approximation serves only as a guide to inform us whether any given kilonova is bright enough to be detected (with some typical exposure time) by a given telescope, if this telescope was pointed right at the kilonova.
+Additionally, we use peak brightness, so this is a very optimistic approximation of kilonova detectability.